A Clandestini / WestEnd61 / Rex Features image via NewScientist

 — Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary.

-Both the Quincy Quarry News and the South Shore broadsheet have exposéd the City of Quincy’s Director of Municipal Finance over his shoveling it during the recent city council hearings about Quincy Mayor Thomas Koch’s proposed FY 2026.
+Both the Quincy Quarry News and the South Shore broadsheet have exposéd the City of Quincy’s Director of Municipal Finance over his shoveling it during the recent city council hearings about Quincy Mayor Thomas Koch’s proposed FY 2026 budget.

-Not that this was the first time that the finance director had not spoken truthfully.
+Not that this was the first time that the finance director had not spoken truthfully, however.

 Arguably far from it as a matter of all but indisputable fact.